NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

 ```
 ### Remarks
 - Association
-	- supported roles: student, invilgator, coordinator, assessor (wat als er meerdere rolen zijn?)
+	- supported roles: student, invigilator, coordinator, assessor (If there are multiple roles then multiple associations).
-	- remoteState : zelfde als state, but not used. (unfortunatelly: madatory)
+	- remoteState : same as state, but not used. (unfortunatelly: mandatory).
-	- offeringId is impliciet, so no need to add
+	- offering (componentOffering) is sent before so no need to add all data, just the offeringId is enough.
+	- testID (comopnentId) is implicit in offering, so no need to add.
 - person
-	- voorstel attributen: personid, primaryCode (beter omschrijven - sso), givenName, surName, surnamePrefix, mail (not mandatory filled, avg/gdpr)
+	- Proposed attributes: personId, primaryCode (beter omschrijven - sso), givenName, surname, surnamePrefix, mail (not mandatory filled, avg/gdpr)
-	- to comply to the standard we have mandatory fields (which we wont use) : displayname (goed gevuld), activeEnrollment (true) , affilliations (guest)
+	- to comply to the standard we have mandatory fields (which we wont use) : displayname (goed gevuld), activeEnrollment (true) , affiliations (guest)
-	- affilliations is not the role in the offering, but the a more generic role. can be ignored for this spec or set to "guest"
+	- affiliations is not the role in the offering, but the a more generic role. can be ignored for this spec or set to "guest"
 	- primaryCode will be used for SSO purpose: uniquely identify a student : nlpersonrealid,eckid etc (details will follow),
  - consumers
-	- add one of type "consumerKey": "MBO-toetsafname"
+	- add one of type "consumerKey": "MBO-toetsafname".
-	- extraTimeInMin en personalNeeds zijn optioneel en alleen by rol student
+	- attributesd extraTimeInMin and personalNeeds are optional and used only for student role.
 	- personal need should follow https://www.imsglobal.org/sites/default/files/spec/afa/3p0/information_model/imsafa3p0pnp_v1p0_InfoModel.html

 ### example of request